 Car: Pontiac Firebird 400 Convertible

-Fun fact: In actuality, the Firebird was a "consolation prize" for Pontiac, who had sights on producing a two-seater sports car of its own design based on the original Banshee concept car.
-But GM feared that such a vehicle would directly compete with Chevrolet's Corvette, so the decision was made to give Pontiac a piece of the pony car market by having them share the F-Body platform with Chevrolet.
+Fun fact: Originally, the car was a “consolation prize” for Pontiac, which had desired to produce a two-seat sports car based on its original Banshee concept car.
+However, GM feared this would cut into Chevrolet Corvette sales, and gave Pontiac a piece of the “Pony car” market through sharing the F-body platform with Chevrolet.